docker/compose/docs/reference/compose_restart.md

 after a container is built, but before the container's command is executed) are not updated after restarting.

-If you are looking to configure a service's restart policy, please refer to [restart](https://github.com/compose-spec/compose-spec/blob/master/spec.md#restart) or [restart_policy](https://github.com/compose-spec/compose-spec/blob/master/deploy.md#restart_policy).
+If you are looking to configure a service's restart policy, refer to [restart](https://github.com/compose-spec/compose-spec/blob/master/spec.md#restart) or [restart_policy](https://github.com/compose-spec/compose-spec/blob/master/deploy.md#restart_policy).